decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ### Backend

 We're using [Netlify](https://www.netlify.com) for our hosting and authentication in this tutorial, so backend configuration is fairly straightforward.

-You can start your Netlify CMS `config.yml` file with these lines:
+For GitHub and GitLab repositories, you can start your Netlify CMS `config.yml` file with these lines:

 ```yaml
 backend: